 He has previously presented: “126 Years of High Frequency Amateur Radio Innovation,” which tracks the evolution of amateur radio from the Spark Gap Transmitter/Marconi Receiver in 1894 through Continuous Wave or Waveform radio transmission, or radio transmission of Morse Code (CW), Amplitude Modulation transmission (AM), Single-Sideband Modulation (SSB), and digital technology to the present SDR Transceivers of 2020.

 Zoom Virtual Program, Tuesday, March 9, 2021, immediately following the Business Meeting – “Public Alerting and Warning: Three Systems, One Mission – EAS, IPAWS, and WEA Alerts” by Mike Langner.
+[No Audio]

 Think of Californians with their earthquakes and wildfires.
 Think of Oklahomans and their tornadoes.
 Think of Florida with its hurricanes.
 When imminent hazards are on the way, how can we, the public, best be timely warned?
 The Emergency Alert System (EAS) of broadcast stations, the FEMA Integrated Public Alerting and Warning System (IPAWS), and the cell-phone based Wireless Emergency Alert (WEA) network of cellphone companies all carry alerts that are in the public interest.
 But not everyone gets timely and relevant warnings, and some members of the public get repeated warnings about hazards not in their area.
 Others receive incomplete or simply wrong information (Hello, Hawaii — Incoming Missile Alert).
 Mike will discuss how these three alerting systems work, how they’re being improved for tomorrow, and shortcomings that persist.
 He also discusses how the systems were developed and will give you a good sense of whether (or not) you’re likely to get the next alert being sent for your protection!